Jacobstown, New Jersey

-Jacobstown is an unincorporated community located within North Hanover Township, in Burlington County, New Jersey, United States.
+Jacobstown is an unincorporated community located within North Hanover Township, in Burlington County, in the U.S. state of New Jersey.
 Jacobstown got its name from a Quaker named Jacob Andrew.
 The community houses the North Hanover Township municipal building, courthouse, and two elementary schools within the North Hanover Township School District.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Jacobstown include: